mikeraynham/wildaboutpilates/index.md

   balance and flexibility, in a friendly, non-competitive environment.
 ---

 We offer modified physio-led Pilates sessions in Macclesfield.
-Although it’s Physio led that doesn’t mean that it’s just for people with injuries — the exercises can be modified from beginner level to elite level athletes.
-But what it does mean is that you are under the supervision of a qualified physiotherapist with the ability to adapt exercises to meet your needs.
+Physio-led Pilates is not just for people with injuries; the exercises can be modified from beginner level to elite level athletes.
+You will be under the supervision of a qualified physiotherapist who can adapt exercises to your needs.

 {% include testimonial.html
     content="This is the first Pilates class I have ever attended and I feel great! &hellip; I highly recommend this to everyone!!"